 Inflatable furniture has a serious branding problem, thanks to historical attempts to make it cheap, easy and disposable.
-With some thought behind it, the results are surprising – potentially multi-use, flat-back and durable designs are possible too.
+With some thought behind it, the results are surprising – potentially multi-use, flat-pack and durable designs are possible too.

 Jy-Yeon Suh has used a combination of dense, weather-worthy synthetics, grommets, industrial metal snaps and plastic straps to take another shot at what is typically considered a shoddy furnishing typology associated with bachelor pads and dorm dwellers.
 While still light and portable, these works are also rigid and damage-resistant.